billpsomas/simpool/README.md

 from sp import SimPool

 # this part goes into your model's __init___()
-self.simpool = SimPool(dim, gamma=2.0) # dim is depth (channels)
+self.simpool = SimPool(dim, gamma=None) # dim is depth (channels)
 ```

->:exclamation: **NOTE: Remember to adapt the value of gamma according to the architecture.
-In case you don't want to use gamma, leave the default gamma=None.**
+>:exclamation: **NOTE: Remember to adapt the value of gamma according to the architecture, e.g. gamma=2.0 for convolutional networks.
+Here we consider the naive case not using gamma.**

 ### 2. Model Forward Pass (`forward` method):